 Offer walls and cash back

-Swagbucks has a ton of retail partners, and if you access a partner from their platform you’ll earn a percentage cash back on purchases.
+Swagbucks has a ton of retail partners, and if you access a partner from their platform you’ll earn a cash back percentage on purchases.
 Best Buy, Walmart, Home Depot, Gap — they’re all partnered with Swagbucks, along with many more.

 Of course, these days there are a ton of cash back apps, so we recommend you check in with Cashback Monitor to ensure you’re getting the best deal.
 We will say this: Swagbucks holds up pretty well compared to some of the biggest names in the cashback industry, like Rakuten.